1960 -1965: When Chuni Goswami & co propelled Mohun Bagan to the zenith of success | Goal.com

 In 1965, Jarnail Singh was named the skipper.
 Under his leadership, Bagan continued their dominance in CFL by winning it with a margin of six points.
 They also became the first non-military team to win the Durand Cup thrice in a row.
 Dipu Das was in scintillating form throughout the tournament and in the final, they beat Punjab Police 2-0 and Das was once again on the scoresheet along with Goswami.

 Bagan managed to keep most of their star players intact during this period which was a major reason for their success.
-They went on to win 12 trophies during this period, a club record.
+They went on to win 12 trophies (excluding Trades Cup and Coochbehar Cup) during this period, a club record.

 1960: Sanath Set, Chittaranjan Das, Subhasis Guha, Sailen Manna, Jarnail Sing, Rahman, Asim Dhar, Prasanta Sarkhel, Kempiah, Narsiah, Amiya Banerjee, Dipu Das, Amal Chakraborty, Sunil Nandi, Sukumar Samajpati, Chuni Goswami (C), Salauddin, S.Ghosh